-Who says pumpkin flavored treats have to be reserved only for the fall?
+Who says pumpkin flavored treats have to be reserved only for October?
 Definitely not us!
 And when they taste as good as these delectable Mini Pumpkin Cheesecake Bites, you’re not going to think so either.

 Unbelievably delicious and super easy to make, these Mini Pumpkin Cheesecake Bites are sure to become a staple in your healthy diet, no matter what the season.
 Featuring a few easy ingredients and a few super simple steps, this recipe for Mini Pumpkin Cheesecake Bites is one you’re going to want to save.
 (Did you know you can print any recipes on The Leaf?
 That’s right: Simply click on the printer icon on the left-hand side of any recipe page to print.)
 Trust us, your loved ones will be glad you did.